Integrity | Practicality | Expertise 888-371-6011

 Court-Martial Process

 INVESTIGATION: Securing the services of an experienced attorney early during the investigatory stage can prove beneficial for a servicemember.
-An experienced counsel can invoke a client's rights, discern when to advise silence or direct the manner and degree of a servicemember's participation in an investigation.
-Hiring experienced counsel who can identifying opportunities can result in a closed investigation without a probable cause finding, thereby avoiding titling and a preferral charges.
+An experienced counsel can invoke a client's rights, discern when to advise silence, or direct the manner and degree of a servicemember's participation in an investigation.
+Hiring experienced counsel who can identify opportunities can result in a closed investigation without a probable cause finding, thereby avoiding titling and referral charges.

-ARTICLE 32 HEARING: Unless waived, no charge or specification, may be referred to a General Court Martial without being investigated at a Article 32 Hearing.
-An Article 32 serves as a hybrid between a civilian preliminary hearing and grand jury proceeding.
-This is a statutory right enjoyed by service members, but not a constitutional one.
+ARTICLE 32 HEARING: Unless waived, no charge or specification may be referred to a General Court Martial without being investigated at an Article 32 Hearing.
+An Article 32 serves as a hybrid between a civilian preliminary hearing and a grand jury proceeding.
+This is a statutory right enjoyed by servicemembers but not a constitutional one.
 Unlike our civilian counterparts, the Fifth Amendment of the U.S. Constitution expressly “except[s] . . . cases arising in the land or naval forces, or in the Militia,” from the presentment of an indictment to a grand jury.
-At an Article 32 hearing, the Defense may cross-examine the government's witnesses for the purpose of impeachment, or in the alternative, present evidence as part of the defense's preliminary case-n-chief.
-At the conclusion of the proceeding, the Article 32 preliminary hearing officer (PHO) may recommend that the charges be forwarded to a court-martial, or an alternate disposition, if appropriate.
+At an Article 32 hearing, the Defense may cross-examine the government's witnesses for the purpose of impeachment or, in the alternative, present evidence as part of the defense's preliminary case-n-chief.
+At the conclusion of the proceeding, the Article 32 preliminary hearing officer (PHO) may recommend that the charges be forwarded to a court-martial or an alternate disposition, if appropriate.

-COURT-MARTIAL: If the case cannot be resolved in advance of trial or an alternate disposition obtained, the matter will be referred to a court-martial.
-Depending upon the circumstances, two sometimes three phases will take place, motions, findings and sentencing phases.
-At a pre-trial motions term under Article 39a of the U.C.M.J., either side may present matters for the Court to resolve in advance of trial.
-During the findings stage of the trial, the Government will present its evidence (documentary and/or testimonial) in order to demonstrate the Accused's guilty before either a military judge or a military panel (jury) depending upon the Accused's choice of forum.
-If a finding of guilt is reached as to any of the charges and their specifications, the sentencing phase of the trial will occur, more often than not, immediately after the findings phase.
-This will include presentation of the Government's evidence in aggravation, as well as, the Defenses evidence in mitigation and extenuation.
+COURT-MARTIAL: If the case cannot be resolved in advance of trial or an alternate disposition is obtained, the matter will be referred to a court-martial.
+Depending upon the circumstances, two, sometimes three phases will occur: motions, findings, and sentencing.
+At a pre-trial motions term under Article 39a of the U.C.M.J., either side may present matters for the Court to resolve before trial.
+During the findings stage of the trial, the Government will present its evidence (documentary and/or testimonial) to demonstrate the Accused's guilt before either a military judge or a military panel (jury), depending upon the Accused's choice of forum.
+If a finding of guilt is reached as to any of the charges and their specifications, the trial's sentencing phase will occur, more often than not, immediately after the findings phase.
+This will include the presentation of the Government's evidence in aggravation and the Defense's evidence in mitigation and extenuation.

-POST-TRIAL: In the event of a conviction, the court-martial convening authority may grant clemency in certain limited circumstances, upon request of the Accused.
-This is commonly done via written matters prepared by a qualified defense counsel on behalf and with approval of the Accused.
+POST-TRIAL: In the event of a conviction, the court-martial convening authority may grant clemency in certain limited circumstances upon request of the Accused.
+This is commonly done via written matters prepared by a qualified defense counsel on behalf of and with the approval of the Accused.

 Menu